Table of contents

 Average Finish (AF) calculates the average of all placements in all tracks.
 These include courses and laps.

-If you have not placed in a track, your rank for this calculation will be the number of participants + 1 (Example: If a track has 100 Participants, your rank would be 101).
+If you have not placed in a track, your rank for this calculation will be the number of participants + 1

 The best AF you can have is 1.00, which would be first (World Record) in each single track.